Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ~~~
 {: .output}

+Now we've got a `dev` branch set up!

 ### Working with a `dev` branch

-We'll try a quick example of using the `main` and `dev` branches to have a work-in-progress version of the code that we only share when it's complete!
+We'll try a quick example of using the `main` and `dev` branches to have a work-in-progress version of the code that we only share when we've completed and tested it.

 We can switch to our new branch with: